-Leicester is a city of 300,000 people at the heart of the Midlands.
-At the time of the 2011 Census, 27% of its residents were aged 19 and under – the largest proportion in the region.
-The city has been put firmly on the map for the discovery of DNA profiling, Walkers crisps and the location of the car park where Richard III’s remains were found.
+A rich heritage and an exciting future.
+Leicester is a city of 300,000 people in the heart of the Midlands.
+The city has been put firmly on the map, boasting plenty of heritage – from the discovery of DNA profiling, to famous car park where Richard III’s remains were found.
+And as the home of Walker’s crisps, Leicester is bursting with British culture.

 More recently, the city has become known as the home of 2016 Premier League football champions Leicester City, who started the season as 5,000-1 outsiders.
 A study by Ernst & Young revealed this win contributed £140 million in gross added value Leicester’s economy, while supporting more than 2,500 jobs.
 And experts predict this investment will continue for a while longer yet.